NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 Not only are Muslims allowed to rape women, but can just discard them like trash and not bother about them becoming pregnant.

 # Salvation

 How Muslims are saved on judgment day is confusing and contradictory.

+## Jews and Christians are also saved

+Surah 2:62

+> The [Muslim] believers, the Jews, the Christians, and the Sabians- all those who believe in God and the Last Day and do good- will have their rewards with their Lord.

 ## No ransom